rooneymoon/space-project-website/README.md

 # Space Website Project
 ## Static Website and Non-responsive
-Space website project built with HTML, pure CSS
+Space website project built with HTML, pure CSS.

+Simple website project to display some of my favorite things.

 ★ Designed and Built by Pannisa :)